 Eric Drooker's drawings and posters have become a familiar sight in the global street art movement, while his paintings appear frequently on covers of the New Yorker.

-He won the American Book Award for Flood!
-A Novel in Pictures, soon followed by Blood Song, and most recently, Howl: A Graphic Novel.
+His first book, Flood!
+A Novel in Pictures won the American Book Award, followed by Blood Song, and most recently, Howl: A Graphic Novel.
 After designing the animation for the film, Howl, he was hired by DreamWorks Animation.

 His art hangs in numerous collections including the Whitney Museum of American Art, MoMA, the Brooklyn Museum, and the Library of Congress.
 He appears frequently at universities, and is available for slide lectures.